IslamAlsawaftah/reading-notes/MVC-Forms.md

 }
 ```

 The View helper method has several overloads.
-You can optionally specify:
+You can optionally specify

-An explicit view to return:
+An explicit view to return
 ```
 return View("Orders");
 ```

-A model to pass to the view:
+A model to pass to the view

 ```
 return View(Orders);